Jon Gosselin Is Now Working As A Male Stripper

 Jon Gosselin has yet another new job, and this one is the most shocking of all the former reality TV star’s career moves.
-It seems that the father of eight is now working as a male stripper, and recently announced that he’ll hit the stage for the first time as an erotic dancer this weekend.
+It seems that the father of eight is now working as a male stripper, and he recently announced that he’ll hit the stage for the first time as an erotic dancer this weekend.

 According to Radar Online, Jon Gosselin is now working as a male stripper.
-The Jon & Kate Plus Eight star confirmed the news by tweeting that he’ll be dancing with Untamed Male Revue in Atlantic City, New Jersey this weekend.
+The Jon & Kate Plus Eight star confirmed the news by tweeting that he’ll be dancing with Untamed Male Revue in Atlantic City, New Jersey, this weekend.

 “No plans next weekend?
 Check it out,” Jon announced via his Twitter account, revealing the poster for his April 1 debut with Untamed Male Revue.

 The website for the event reveals that fans can watch Jon Gosselin strip down for the price of $40.
 Since leaving reality television and divorcing his wife, Kate Gosselin, eight years ago, Jon has held an array of jobs.
 A one-time IT analyst, Gosselin has previously appeared on other reality television shows such as VH1’s Couples Therapy, worked as a cook at TGI Fridays, and most recently started a career as a DJ.
-However, working as a male stripper has to be the most controversial, and talked about, of all of his business ventures.
+However, working as a male stripper has to be the most controversial and talked-about of all of his business ventures.

 No plans next weekend?
 Check it out, my big debut…?
 AC, Caesars, Dusk, untamed, Saturday April 1st! https://t.co/Qz1UhhSdpv pic.twitter.com/KsnpQrK0Bv